roberthowton/vita/index.md

 ## professional activities

+`2020-`
-`2020-` Department Coordinator, Department of Philosophy, Koç University
+Department Coordinator, Department of Philosophy, Koç University

 `2012-15`
-Steward for the Department of Philosophy, CUPE 3902 Unit 1.
+Steward for the Department of Philosophy, CUPE 3902 Unit 1, University of Toronto

 ## references